-Temperature and precipitation were monitored on the Lower Bench and at the Evaporation Pond through the use of Novalynx Corporation Model 260-2101SK-P rain gauge instruments.
-The Lower Bench gauge is typically operational from April through December, depending on access to the bench.
-The Evaporation Pond gauge was installed for the first time in May, 2015.
-The Evaporation Pond gauge is not equipped with a wind screen.
+Temperature and precipitation were monitored on the Lower Bench and at the Evaporation Pond through the use of an Onset U30-NRC weather station and a Novalynx Corporation Model 260-2101SK-P rain gauge, respectively.
+These instruments operate continuously, but must be accessed for data downloads.
+The Evaporation Pond gauge was installed for the first time in May, 2015 and is not equipped with a wind screen.
 Each gauge measures precipitation with an automated logger that is downloaded annually.
-Precipitation data collected in 2020 showed a total precipitation of 9.77 and 8.04 inches, for the Lower Bench and Evaporation Pond, respectively (see Figure 8).
-Both rain gauges recorded from April 5, 2019 to December 13, 2019.
-The NWS Cooperative Network Altenburn, CO station (Coop # 050214, elevation 5,690 feet AMSL), located 13.3 miles northwest of the mine, recorded total precipitation of 9.83 inches for the year of 2020.
-The annual average precipitation for this station is 16.25 inches.
+Precipitation data collected in 2021 showed a total precipitation of 9.55 and 2.51 inches, for the Lower Bench and Evaporation Pond, respectively (see Figure 7).
+The NWS Cooperative Network Altenburn, CO station (Coop # 050214, elevation 5,690 feet AMSL), located 13.3 miles northwest of the mine, recorded total precipitation of 17.11 inches for the year of 2021.
+The annual average precipitation for this station is 16.26 inches (WRCC, 2022).